Domestic Pets of Shoguns of Japan

 Numerous cats inhabit many scenic spots in Japan, adding extra charm

-The Hachiko Statue in front of Shibuya Station in Tokyo is dedicated to the legendary Akita dog Hachiko.
+The statue of Hachiko, located in front of Shibuya Station in Tokyo, pays tribute to the famous Akita dog Hachiko.

-The statue of Hachiko was put in place outside Tokyo's Shibuya Station in 1934 and nowadays it is a major tourist attraction.
+The Hachiko statue was installed outside Shibuya Station in Tokyo in 1934 and has since become a popular tourist destination.

 The story of the dog Hachiko gained worldwide fame, particularly after the 2009 movie of the same name, starring Richard Gere